edgargarza7/Car-On-Track/README.md

 That starts the program that lets you drive your car around the track.
 Use the keys below to drive your car.
 Each time you press a key, you will collect one data point.
 You'll want to collect ~8,000 data points (at least, for our track, that's about what we needed).

+That program saves files into a folder named `new_data`.
+You'll use the files inside `new_data` in the next step.

-### Step 5: Train a Neural Network on your Dataset
+### Step 5: Train your own Neural Network!

-TODO
+The notebook named `NN.ipynb` will train a new Neural Network model using the dataset your collected in the previous step.
+Open that notebook, and follow the instructions inside it.

 ### Step 6: Test your Neural Network!

-TODO
+In the previous step, you trained your own Neural Network on your own dataset.
+Now you will use your model and see if it works!
+Modify the notebook named `Car-on-Track.ipynb` so that it loads your model, and try it out.
+Good luck!